TolikPylypchuk/Matchmaker/README.md

 ```

 OK, this is much shorter and cleaner than the previous two examples.
 But this library shines when the patterns are
 more complex.
-C# allows only constant patterns, type patterns, and `when` expressions.
-This library allows anything
-you can think about.
+While C# allowes various kinds of patterns, this library allows anything you can think about.

 ## Another Example